Writing copy is tough.

 In passive sentences, the subject is the recipient of the action.
 In active sentences, the subject performs the action.

-Compared to passive sentences, active sentences are more persuasive.
+Active sentences are more persuasive.
 Why?
 Hosman (2002) explains that passive sentences are grammatically complex, thereby weakening persuasion…

 “Sentences with more complex grammatical structures [are] more difficult to understand or comprehend.
 This comprehension difficulty could affect the persuasion process negatively, presumably because comprehension is an antecedent to persuasion…” (pp. 373)